Skip to content

 France / Spain

-Trans Pyrenees is one of the hardest self-supported ultras in Europe — 1,500km from Biarritz to Barcelona (or reverse) across every major pass in the Pyrenees, with 35,000m of climbing.
+Trans Pyrenees is one of the hardest self-supported ultras in Europe — roughly 1,500km across the Pyrenees between the Atlantic and Mediterranean coasts, with around 28,000m of climbing depending on the year's parcours.
 6-9 day finishes.
 October weather unpredictable.

 BY PHASE